TomWayne98/ShowSMSCode/README.md

   ```

-### 2) Finally you just need to increase a version number in version.json.
+### 2) When you are done, you just need to increase a version number in version.json.
   Application updates DB only when the version in repo is higher than local